 Fill out our inquiry form to find out if you're eligible for the Union's Financial Hardship Fund.

-University administers a non-repayable discretionary fund which gives students facing acute and unexpected financial hardship extra support to access and remain in higher education.
+The University Hardship Fund administers a non-repayable discretionary fund which gives students facing acute and unexpected financial hardship extra support to access and remain in higher education.
 More specifically the fund can be used to:

 A full guide to UHF can be found here